ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 ## Mountain Duck

 Mountain Duck builds upon Cyberduck to allow you to mount cloud object storage as a disk in Finder on Mac or Explorer on Windows.
+Trial versions are available but a registration key is required for continued use.

+Creating a bookmark in Mountain Duck is very similar to creating connections in Cyberduck:

+1. Download, install, and start Mountain Duck
+2. Create a New Bookmark
+3. From the drop-down menu select `S3 (HTTPS)` and enter the following information:
+    * `Server`: enter endpoint of IBM COS
+        * *Ensure the endpoint region matches the intended bucket*
+    * `Username`: enter the Access Key
+    * Click **Connect**
+    * You will be prompted for your `Secret Key` which will then be saved in the keychain